ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 ### scancel: cancel queued or running jobs

-'scancel' command is used to cancel jobs (either running or in queue).
+The 'scancel' command is used to cancel specified jobs (either running or queued).

-You can give it a job ID, or if you use the "-u" option with your username, you can cancel all of your jobs at once.
+Jobs may be specified by ID number, or if you use the "-u" option with your username, you can cancel all of your jobs at once.

-    scancel 29390121

-will cancel the above job if its still running.
+    scancel 29390121 # cancels the job if still running scancel $USER # cancels all of your jobs

 ## Quiz 1